 Lasting pain after shingles

 Pain that continues for a long time after a shingles rash has disappeared is called post-herpetic neuralgia.
 This is the most common complication of shingles.
-It’s still not clear how it can be prevented or what the best treatment is.
+It can be treated with various medications.

 Shingles typically causes a rash accompanied by pain in the affected area.
 The pain normally goes away when the rash goes away.
 This usually happens after two to four weeks.
 Pain that continues for longer is referred to as post-herpetic neuralgia.
-The word "post-herpetic" means "post-herpes" because the pain arises after by the herpes zoster (shingles) .
-In very rare cases pain can come back after a shingles , even if it had already gone away and the rash has disappeared.
+The word "post-herpetic" means "after-herpes" because the pain arises after infection by the herpes zoster (shingles) virus.
+In very rare cases pain can come back after a shingles infection, even if it had already gone away and the rash has disappeared.